fujaba/fulibWorkflows/docs/definitions/gui.md

 - input: Name

 - input: Address
-  fill: Kassel
+  value: Kassel
 ```

 Inputs are input fields, where the text after `input:` will be the id of the html element and the placeholder displayed
 in the implementation.
 A page can contain multiple inputs.

 It is possible to add content which will be prefilled in the mockup.
-For this input gets an additional attribute called `fill`.
+For this input gets an additional attribute called `value`.

 ### Password Inputs